developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/decoders/index.md

 ### Code39

-**Length1 [endnote1] -** To decode a Code 39 symbol with a specific length range, set this value to the lower limit.
+**Length1&#42; -** To decode a Code 39 symbol with a specific length range, set this value to the lower limit.
 For example, to decode Code 39 symbols containing between 8 and 24 characters, this value would be set to 8.

-**Length2 [endnote1] -** To decode a Code 39 symbol with a specific length range set this value to the upper limit.
+**Length2&#42; -** To decode a Code 39 symbol with a specific length range set this value to the upper limit.
 For example, to decode Code 39 symbols containing between 8 and 24 characters, this value would be set to 24.

+_&#42; See **Decode Lengths** section, below_

 **Verify Check Digit -** Enable this feature to check the integrity of all Code 39 symbols to verify that the data complies with a specified check digit algorithm.
 The digital scanner decodes only those Code 39 symbols that include a modulo 43 check digit.
 Enable this feature only if the Code 39 symbols contain a modulo 43 check digit.